 · Consider taking a paddling course, or safety/rescue course relevant to your chosen paddling environment.

-· Understand the water and weather conditions you intend to paddle in.
+· Understand and be aware of the water and weather conditions you intend to paddle in.

 · Be aware!
 Serious damage to the Packraft can cause immediate deflation and immersion in the water.

 · Be aware of this, and prepared to self-rescue and carry appropriate rescue and repair equipment.

 · Packrafts are lightweight and can be affected by wind.
 Do not venture too far from shore.

 · Let others know where you intend to paddle and when you expect to return.